Serikzhan Bilash

-Serikzhan Bilash (Серікжан Біләшұлы, Serikjan Biläşulı; born 1975) is a Kazakh public, political and human rights activist, former entrepreneur, head of the human rights organization Atajurt Kazakh Human Rights, video blogger.
-He is known for his efforts to expose and combat the treatment of ethnic Kazakhs and other Turkic peoples in China's Xinjiang region.
+Serikzhan Bilash (Серікжан Біләшұлы, Serikjan Biläşulı; born 1975) is a Kazakh public speaker, political and human rights activist, former entrepreneur, video blogger, and head of the human rights organization, Atajurt Kazakh Human Rights.
+He is known for his efforts to expose and combat the treatment of ethnic Kazakhs and other Turkic people in China's Xinjiang region.
 He is the co-founder of the human rights organization Atajurt Kazakh Human Rights, which focuses on documenting and publicizing the internment of ethnic Kazakhs in the Xinjiang internment camps.
-In 2020 he was forced to leave Kazakhstan, currently lives in the USA.
+In 2020, he was forced to leave Kazakhstan, and now currently lives in the USA.

 Activism

-Serikzhan Bilash has been a prominent figure in raising awareness about the human rights abuses occurring in Xinjiang.
+Serikzhan Bilash has been a prominent figure in raising awareness about the human rights abuse occurring in Xinjiang.
 His organization, Atajurt Kazakh Human Rights, has played a crucial role in documenting and publicizing the testimonies of former detainees and their families.
 These testimonies have highlighted cases of arbitrary detention, forced separation of families, and the suppression of cultural and religious practices among ethnic Kazakhs and other Turkic minorities in Xinjiang.